min2ha/ukwa-site/content/target/46275/index.en.md

   "subject": "Brexit"
 }

-# WCVA’s statement on the EU Referendum result

 A statement on the EU Referendum result by Wales Council for Voluntary Action more commonly known as WCVA.